How has Stirchley Primary School spent its Sports Grant in 2017- 2018

-Outcomes: for 2016-2017
+Outcomes: for 2017-2018

 A measurable and sustained improvement in school PE and sport, underpinned by high-quality teaching that increases participation levels in physical activity, and leads to healthier pupils who are more engaged across the whole curriculum.

-Stirchley Primary School (Evolve Education Trust) is using their Sport Premium effectively in order to achieve all of the aims.
+Stirchley Primary School (Evolve Education Trust) is using their Sport Premium effectively in order to achieve all of our aims.
 The following outlines how they are doing that and the impact it is having on the children of the school.